itsnotajulius/Databases/Recources/InstallFaker.md

 ---

-P.S.
-If you're wondering what the package-lock.json file is, that was automatically created when you ran the npm init -y command, see here to learn all about it.
+For more insight into `package-lock.json` created by `npm init -y command`.
+Click here